 But what I really wanted was a cocktail with a water view, so we drove across to Salem and had one at the bar at Finz.
 We could sort of see the harbor.
 Finz’s atmosphere is a little cheesy but our cocktails were tasty.
 Beverly, you need a bar with water views!

-Normally we run in Beverly, along the waterfront, over the bridge to Salem, around Salem Common.
-It’s lovely.
+Normally we run a pretty route in Beverly, along the waterfront, over the bridge to Salem, around Salem Common.
 This time the weather was crap, so we went to Blink Fitness for a free first visit.
 It was big, clean, and had all the equipment we needed.
 And it was free!

 We needed to burn some calories for all the eating and drinking at our next destination!